jxxcarlson/elm-editor/README.md

 Once the windowing system is working satisfactorily, I'll move back to working on other issues, including many annoying bugs and infelicities.
-Regarding the windowing system, one thing I do not yet know how to do is to adjust the window when the user scrolls to a position near the top or bottom of the window.
-This would seem to require some sort of subscription to the y-coordinate of the viewport.
+Regarding the windowing system, I've done some preliminary work on making the window into the full text update itself as the user scroll, so that the user never runs out of text.
+This currently works if the user scrolls say, on a mac by by moving the cursor with track pad.
+For the scroll bars, I think I need some sort of subscription to the y-coordinate of the viewport.

 There will be real documentation at some point.
 For now,